-The colonies of Common and Grey seals in Norfolk is growing rapidly every year.
+The colonies of Common and Grey seals in Norfolk are growing rapidly every year.
 This is very exciting, and it also means you now have a fantastic chance to see this incredible sight for much of the year.
 And whether you’ve got children with you or not, I'll guarantee that you'll love these cuddly creatures!